JB395/documents2/README.md

 *sha256d(staker{hexpubkeyhash})*

 i.e., equivalent to a message signed using the *signmessage* RPC call in Qtum.
-Note that the *staker_{pubkeyhash}* should be hex-encoded and is therefore 40 bytes.
+Note that the *staker{pubkeyhash}* should be hex-encoded and is therefore 40 bytes.

+The message signed is shown in the script below as `sha256d("\x15Qtum signed message:\n\x28"+staker{hexpubkeyhash})` where `\x15` hexadecimal represents 21 decimal ASCII characters "Qtum signed message:" plus the newline character 0x0A.
+These characters are concatinated with `\28` hexadecimal or 40 decimal characters of the staker hexpubkeyhash.

 ##### Offline staking contract address